-“The National Panhellenic Conference (NPC) is composed of 26 international sororities/women’s fraternities, five* of which exist on Wright State’s campus.
+“The National Panhellenic Conference (NPC) is composed of 26 international sororities/women’s fraternities, six of which exist on Wright State’s campus.
 NPC organizations exist to provide a good democratic social experience; give value beyond college years; create, through their ideals, an ever-widening circle of service beyond the membership; develop the individual's potential through leadership opportunities and group effort, and to fill the need of belonging.”

 The word "Panhellenic" was derived from the Greek word "pan," mean "all," and "Hellenic," meaning "Greek."
 The Wright State University Panhellenic Council (CPH) serves as the governing body for seven national sororities on campus (Alpha Omicron Pi, Alpha Xi Delta, Delta Zeta, Kappa Delta, Phi Sigma Rho, Theta Phi Alpha and Zeta Tau Alpha).
 The Panhellenic women work together to unite sororities, to focus on common goals, and to create a network of support for chapters and members.
 We provide many interactive programs for sorority women.

 We, as the undergraduate members of women's fraternities, stand for good scholarship, for guarding of good health, for maintenance of fine standards, and for serving to the best of our ability our college community.
 Cooperation for furthering fraternity life, in harmony with its best possibilities, is the ideal that shall guide our fraternity activities.

 We, as fraternity women, stand for service through the development of character inspired by the close contact and deep friendships of individual fraternity and Panhellenic life.
 The opportunity for wide and wise human service, through mutual respect and helpfulness, is the tenet by which we strive to live.

 There are two ways to join a Panhellenic organization: